dm13450/dm13450.github.io/_posts/2019-06-25-Natwest-Conf.md

 The talk started by introducing the difference between classical and quantum computers - things like qubits and quantum boolean operators.
 Instead of 1 and 0 states, the qubit represents a superposition of both these states and then quantum weirdness can be exploited.
 One such example is the quantum equivalent to simulated annealing.

-In an optimisation task, you want to find the global minimum, the overal low point of the objective function and not a local minimum.
+In an optimisation task, you want to find the global minimum, the overall low point of the objective function and not a local minimum.

 ![](/assets/natwest/quantPlot1.png)